- Why the Friedman School

 This course provides an understanding of basic nutrition science, including the principles of diet planning and government standards; the biological functions of the macro- and micronutrients; energy balance, weight control, and physical activity; and the role of nutrition in chronic diseases, nutrition throughout the life cycle, and contemporary nutrition-related issues.

-Translating Nutrition Evidence (Offered in Spring Semester)
+Interpreting Nutrition Evidence (Offered in Spring Semester)

 This course will familiarize students with the terms and tools required to navigate the scientific literature and dissect the components of nutrition research articles.
 The course covers literature searches, study designs, anatomy of a research paper, and common statistical terms.
 Through “hands-on” exercises, including a literature review and case studies of how nutrition-related scientific evidence is translated in press releases and social media, students will gain the skills required to translate and communicate this body of knowledge responsibly.
+(Prerequisite: NUTC 200, NUTR 202, or prior course in General Nutrition)

 - Nutrition-Related Consumer Marketing (Offered in Summer Semester)